shyndman/arena-autocam/README.md

 # Arena Autocam

-This project aims to drive a Raspberry Pi 4 camera to smoothly follow a horse and rider for video capture.
+This project aims to drive a Raspberry Pi 4 camera to smoothly follow a horse and rider during video capture.

 ## Requirements